-Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:
+They’re fluffy, independent, and affectionate, what’s there not to love?
+Owning a cat or kitten can provide lots of benefits for your health that you might not even know about!
+Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life, Samir Becic:

 - Decreases risk of stroke: Studies show that cat owners are less likely to be at risk for having a stroke than any other pet owner.
-Scientists speculate this is also because of a cat’s low-maintenance ownership.
+Scientists speculate this is also because of a cat’s lower-maintenance ownership.

-- Boosts immunity: Exposure to pet dander and fur in the house results in increased resistance to allergens, decreasing risk for allergies and asthma.
+- Boosts immunity: Exposure to pet dander and fur in the house results in increased resistance to allergens, decreasing the risk for allergies and asthma.

-- Decreases risk of heart disease and heart attacks: A study conducted by the University of Minnesota’s Stroke Institute in Minneapolis have shown that those who do not own cats are 30-40% more likely to die of heart attacks than their cat-owning counterparts.
+- Decreases risk of heart disease and heart attacks: A study conducted by the University of Minnesota’s Stroke Institute in Minneapolis has shown that those who do not own cats are 30-40% more likely to die of heart attacks than their cat-owning counterparts.

 - Lowers triglycerides and cholesterol levels: High triglyceride and cholesterol levels contribute to heart disease and are symptomatic of type 2 diabetes as well as strokes, liver and kidney disease.
 Naturally, reductions in these levels lead to a decreased risk in these diseases.

 - Increase sociability: Cat ownership provides a natural conversation starter and can enhance the owner’s ability to socialize.
 One study revealed that women were more attracted to men who owned cats because cat ownership often suggests sensitivity and intelligence.

 - Provide companionship: Owning a cat reduces feelings of loneliness.
 Though cats might be known for their independence, the bond between a cat and its owner reinforces companionship.
 A Swiss study conducted in 2003 revealed that owning a cat is similar to having a romantic partner.